nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

     a.
 It will be invoiced as 2 or more GPU SU depending on how many multiples of the resources it exceeds.

 ??? question "9.
-How often will we change the pricing"
+How often will we change the pricing?"

     a.
 Current plan is no more than once a year